-- What office equipment is required by the host agency?
+- Which office equipment is required by the host agency?

 Advantages and benefits of becoming an independent travel agent:

-- Earn travel discounts for hotel stay, car rentals, cruises, and tours.
+- Earn travel discounts for a hotel stay, car rentals, cruises, and tours.

-- Be your own boss and work at your own schedule.
+- Be your own boss and work on your own schedule.
 Although this sounds pretty dreamy, many clients think that if an agent works from home, that makes them available any day at any hour.
-Hours should be set and adhered to as much as possible, unless unrestricted work hours are offered as an extra benefit the agent presents to their clients.
+Hours should be set and adhered to as much as possible unless unrestricted work hours are offered as an extra benefit the agent presents to their clients.

 - Learn more about world geography and cultures.